 Whether you wax your hardwood flooring to fortify a penetrating oil finish or to enhance a film finish, such as shellac or polyurethane, there's no way to avoid the need to periodically strip the wax.
 It never really hardens, and it continues to accumulate microscopic dirt particles.
 Moreover, some waxes yellow as they age.
-The National Wood Flooring Association recommends using mineral spirits to strip wax.
+The National Wood Flooring Association (NWFA) recommends using mineral spirits to strip wax.
 Less toxic alternatives are available, but most require water, which isn't good for your floor.

 You Need a Solvent